-Figure 7-9: GPWS Mode 3 Warning (Sink Rate after Takeoff or Missed Approach)
+Figure 7-10: GPWS Mode 3 Warning (Sink Rate after Takeoff or Missed Approach)

-7.6.
+7.7.
 Flight into Terrain when not in Landing Configuration (GPWS Mode 4)

-GPWS Mode 4 function is present in Enhanced HTAWS and uses aircraft speed information and AGL altitude to alert when descending into terrain without properly configuring the aircraft for landing.
-There are two Mode 4 envelopes: Mode 4A, which gives cautions when landing gear is in other than landing configuration, and Mode 4B, which gives cautions when landing gear are in other than landing configuration.
+GPWS Mode 4 function is present in Class A TAWS and uses aircraft speed information and AGL altitude to alert when descending into terrain without properly configuring the aircraft for landing.

+There are two Mode 4 envelopes: Mode 4A which gives cautions when landing gear is in other than landing configuration, and Mode 4B which gives cautions when landing gear or flaps are in other than landing configuration.
 Applicability of Mode 4 envelopes to aircraft types are as defined in Table 7-7.